 (5) The chairperson of the board of land and natural resources;

-(6) The director of the office of environmental quality control;
+(6) The director of the office of planning and sustainable development;

 (7) The director of business, economic development, and tourism;

 (9) The dean of the University of Hawaii school of public health or the dean of the University of Hawaii school of medicine, as determined by the governor;

 (10) One representative from each committee designated by the mayor of each respective county; and